Tom Curran is Exit’s Ireland director based in Wicklow, south of Dublin. Tom joined Exit in 2010.

 Tom Curran is the face of Ireland in the right to die debate.
 Tom has represented the right to die movement in eleven countries across three continents.
 He has been the subject of two TV documentaries and appeared on national TV in four countries.

-In 2020, Marie and Tom’s story was made into a stage play.
-Its planned Irish national tour was very sadly disrupted by Covid 19.
+In 2020, Marie and Tom’s story was made into a stage play and toured Ireland in 2022.

-Listen to Tom in conversation on the Doxit Podcast (recorded Oct 2020).
+Listen to Tom in conversation on the Exit Podcast (recorded Oct 2020).